gottesfurcht/MBNT/README.md

 For applications that support SWORD modules, see: http://crosswire.org/applications/

 On Android you can use the module with [And-bible](http://mjdenham.github.io/and-bible/).
-Download the zip file and select load the module with `Load Document from Zip` in the `Administration` menu.
+Download the zip file and install the module by selecting the zip file with `Load Document from Zip` from the `Administration` menu.